adonisjs/v6-docs/content/docs/digging_deeper/social_auth.md

 ```

 ### id
-A unique id returned by the OAuth provider.
+A unique ID returned by the OAuth provider.

 ### email
 The email address returned by the OAuth provider.
 The value will be `null` if the OAuth request does not ask for the user's email address.

 ### emailVerificationState
 Many OAuth providers allow users with unverified emails to log in and authenticate OAuth requests.
-You might want to use this flag to ensure only users with verified emails can log in.
+You should use this flag to ensure only users with verified emails can log in.

 Following is the list of possible values.